Daikon-Sun/Smart-EC/README.md

 # Smart EC: Program-Building for Name Mapping
-The original 3rd Place solution to the 2018 ICCAD Problem A: Smart-EC.
+The original 3rd place solution to the 2018 ICCAD Problem A: Smart-EC.

+After fixing a bug due to an uncleared definition in the problem definition, the program has similar performances as the 1st place.

+The problem definition is described [here](https://github.com/Daikon-Sun/Smart-EC/blob/master/ProbDef.pdf).

 ## Required Packages and Versions
 - python3 >= 3.4.5